buildit/jenkins-startup-scripts-runner/readme.md

 ]
 ```

-The runner will then proceed to unzip the archive and look for a file called main.groovy in the archive's root directory before binding the jenkinsConfig value (with the entire parsed config) and running the main.main() method.
+The runner will then proceed to unzip the archive, add any jars in te lib directory to the classpath a and look for a file called main.groovy in the archive's root directory before binding the jenkinsConfig value (with the entire parsed config) and running the main.main() method.

+The original set of startup scripts can be found here - [Jenkins Startup Scripts](https://github.com/buildit/jenkins-startup-scripts).
+It is possible to provide other scripts by just following the pattern above.